 About Care Clift

 Carolyn “Care” Clift was a candidate in the 2018 Lt Governor race in Alaska.
-She hopes to run for another office in 2020.

 Carolyn “Care” Clift came to Alaska in 1979 to teach 5th-6th grade in a village on the Kuskokwim River.
 She raised three children and held a variety of education, social services, and healthcare jobs including Aniak Daycare Center Director and Reading Director/Teacher.
 Those jobs involved budgets, accounting, and grant-writing.

-In the mid-90s, Care moved to Anchorage to complete her Special Education certification and was immediately hired by the Anchorage School District to teach Preschool and K-6th Grade Special Education for the next 14 years.
+In the mid-90s, Care moved to Anchorage to complete her Special Education certification and was immediately hired by the Anchorage School District to teach Preschool and then K-6th Grade Special Education for the next 14 years.